veigaribo/qveen/README.md

-Almost\* every value in the parameter file may reference others using template syntax, however expansion is done only once, i.e. not recursively, and in three steps: first for the `meta.prompt` values, before actually performing the prompts, then for regular values outside of the `meta` table, and the for the remaining values in the `meta` table.
+Almost\* every value in the parameter file may reference others using template syntax, however expansion is done only once, i.e. not recursively, and in three steps: first for the `meta.prompts` values, before actually performing the prompts, then for regular values outside of the `meta` table, and the for the remaining values in the `meta` table.

-\* `meta.prompt[].kind` is currently an exception and does not expand.
+\* `meta.prompts[].kind` is currently an exception and does not expand.

 Example: